matloff/R-vs.-Python-for-Data-Science/README.md

 empty-handed; there was just one implementation that described itself as simple and straightforward, nothing fast.

-The following searches in PyPI turned up nothing: log-linear model;
+The following (again, cursory) searches in PyPI turned up nothing: EM algorithm; log-linear model; Poisson regression; instrumental variables;
-Poisson regression; instrumental variables; spatial data; familywise error rate; etc.
+spatial data; familywise error rate; etc.

 This is not to say no Python libraries exist for these things; I am simply saying that they are not easily found in PyPI, whereas it is easy